Case Studies

 • Identify the lateral and vertical spread of contamination resulting from the release

-• Identify potential impact on nearby municipal water wells
+• Evaluate potential impacts to nearby municipal water wells

-• Design, install and operate a full-scale remediation system to mitigate the entire three acre contaminant plume.
+• Design, install and operate a full-scale remediation system to mitigate the entire four acre contaminant plume.

 Additionally, the client did not own any of the properties impacted by the release, which necessitated need for execution of access and remediation agreements with property owners to facilitate rapid response measures.
 Complex fluvial geological deposits required precise placement of monitoring and recovery wells to prevent cross-contamination between shallow and deeper aquifers.